 All EQCs get the huge 10-inch touchscreen and adjustable digital driver’s readout, plus a touchpad that's usefully more intuitive that that used by Lexus.
 We still found the touchscreen easier, despite requiring a bit of a stretch to reach it, while the two small touchpads on the steering wheel are also a lot easier to use than they sound.

-Every model gets sat nav, USB, Bluetooth, audio streaming and DAB, of course, but if you step up to AMG Line Premium, you even get voice control of the system and a real-time camera-view of the road ahead, with arrows overlayed on the lanes or junction for a clearer understanding of where you’re going, as well as an upgraded Burmester sound system.
+Every model gets sat nav, USB, Bluetooth, audio streaming, DAB, plus Apple CarPlay and Android Auto connectivity.
+If you step up to AMG Line Premium, you even get voice control of the system and a real-time camera-view of the road ahead, with arrows overlayed on the lanes or junction for a clearer understanding of where you’re going, as well as an upgraded Burmester sound system.

 All-in, it’s a seriously impressive system, but one that takes time to get used to given the sheer complexity of the features and how well hidden some of the settings are.